 Singer, Songwriter, Kimrea is a regular performer in the San Francisco Bay Area solo and with her band, Dreamdogs.
 Kimrea & Dreamdogs are a versatile group of professional musicians, with an extensive catalog of excellent original songs and well-known popular songs.
 Blues, pop, rock, country, jazz, classics old and new, you name it, Dreamdogs play it.
 Their love of vocal harmonies, and the solid musicianship of this fun band make them a treat to hear.

 For Booking Info contact Kimrea at email@example.com

-After the release of “Dreamdogs” Kimrea formed her band “Kimrea and Dreamdogs” and began to perform regularly in the Bay Area.
+After the release of “Dreamdogs”, Kimrea’s band “Kimrea and Dreamdogs” formed around her and she began to perform regularly in the Bay Area.
 She has since released 6 more albums of original songs.

 Kimrea is busy writing songs for her next album.
 Her dream is that the songs will find their way into the world and live on long after she is gone.

 She and her band will continue to play regularly in the Bay Area and hopefully will be found every Monday Night (where they have held residency for the Last 20 years and counting) performing at the Historic No Name Bar in Sausalito, California, once the Virus Crisis has passed.

 “Kimrea once again asserts herself as one of Marin’s most dedicated and prolific singer-songwriters.” - Paul Liberatore